Centor criteria

-The Centor criteria are a set of criteria which may be used to identify the likelihood of a bacterial infection in adult patients complaining of a sore throat.
+The Centor criteria are a set of criteria which may be used to identify the likelihood of a bacterial infection in patients complaining of a sore throat.
 They were developed as a method to quickly diagnose the presence of Group A streptococcal infection or diagnosis of streptococcal pharyngitis in "adult patients who presented to an urban emergency room complaining of a sore throat."
 The Centor criteria are named after Robert M. Centor, an internist at the University of Alabama at Birmingham School of Medicine.

 Criteria

 The patients are judged on four criteria, with one point added for each positive criterion: